Presageee/myJDBCFramework/README.md

 connections.update(entity);

 **if you want to use sql,you should createQuery or createUpdate by connections.**
-ps:if you want to get list<entity> by query, you should build a entity and entitymap(implements Mapping).

 **exmple**
 //query by params
 List<entity> list = (List<entity>)connections.createQuery(sql, (Object[])params).query(mapping);